The House System

 - Strengthens school partnerships with home and families.

-In Year 7 students are placed into tutor groups alongside Year 8 students.
-There are 17 Lower School tutor groups within the pastoral team.
-These tutor groups divides the students into each of our four houses, Aspire, Excellence, Integrity and Success.
+In Year 7 students are placed into tutor groups alongside other Year 7 students.
+Each lower school group consists of approximately 25 students.
+These tutor groups divide the students into each of our four houses, Aspire, Excellence, Integrity and Success where they will remain throughout their time at KSCS.
 Lower School was created to support a smooth transition from primary school to secondary.
-Students in Year 7 are pastorally integrated alongside Year 8 students who act as buddies where they can offer peer support to students.
+Year 7 students are taught in tutor groups for subject lessons.

 Major events to support House competition include: